The Richest and Poorest US Presidents

 One of the most consequential presidents in history, Harry Truman succeeded America’s longest-serving and perhaps most influential president, Franklin D. Roosevelt.
 Truman ended World War II when he ordered the destruction of the Japanese cities of Hiroshima and Nagasaki with nuclear weapons, the only two times in history nuclear bombs were used in war.

-Jimmy Carter, who served one term from 1977 to 1981, is one of just four living former presidents.
+Jimmy Carter, who served one term from 1977 to 1981, is one of just five living former presidents.
 The 39th president of the U.S., Carter was awarded the Nobel Peace Prize in 2002.

 When Gerald Ford took the oath of office in 1974, he said, “I assume the presidency under extraordinary circumstances.”
 He became the 38th president of the U.S. following Nixon’s resignation.